Ansible-Incubated-Content/Ansible-Incubated-Content.github.io/README.md

-# ansible-content-lab.github.io
+# GitHub Pages

-[GitHub.io pages](https://ansible-content-lab.github.io) for Ansible Content Lab.
+[GitHub.io pages](https://cloud.lab.ansible.io) for Ansible Content Lab.

 These pages are maintained by the Ansible team at Red Hat.